KKanda900/Chat-Socket/README.md

 # Chat-Socket
-A chat server based on TCP sockets and socket programming.
+A chat server based on TCP sockets and socket programming made in Python.